T-Rizzle12/Custom-Gmod-Bot/README.md

 # Issues
 - The bot doesn't know if a Nextbot is hostile or friendly, wont attack nextbots at all!
-- The bot doesn’t know how to drive cars.
+- The bot doesn’t know how to drive cars, basic support is planned.

 # Planned Features
 - [ ] Get the bot to detect Nextbots